eigerco/polka-storage/docs/src/pallets/market.md

 ### `withdraw_balance`

-Withdraws funds from the system.
+Withdraws funds from the Storage Market.

 The funds will be withdrawn from the `free` balance, meaning that `amount` must be lesser than or equal to `free` and greater than 0 (\\({free} \ge {amount} \gt 0\\)).